el3um4s/strani-anelli-blog/_posts/2021/2021-12-02-3-ways-to-find-an-item-in-an-array-of-arrays/2021-12-02-3-ways-to-find-an-item-in-an-array-of-arrays.md

 At this point I asked myself: well, I have three methods to find an element in a two-dimensional array, but what is the most efficient method?

-To answer this question, I went looking for some clever method to measure the performance of a function.
+To answer this question, I went looking for some clever methods to measure the performance of a function.
 The best method is the most common: record the time it takes for various functions to perform the same operation many times and compare them.
 In my research I have found some very informative readings.
 I recommend reading this post by Zell Liew, [Testing JavaScript Performance](https://zellwk.com/blog/performance-now/).

 I create a function to use to calculate the execution time of a single function: